Pseudodifferential Weyl calculus on vector bundles: Properties of the Weyl quantization

 \section{Properties of the Weyl quantization}

-In this section, we discuss some properties of the Weyl quantization in \cref{Def:WeylQuant}.
-In particular, we show that there is a one-to-one correspondence between self-adjoint symbols and self-adjoint operators, generalizing the corresponding property for operators on $\mathbb{R}^{d}$.
-Furthermore, we discuss the \textit{Moyal equation}, which is the evolution equations of the Wigner function, in the setting of vector bundles.
+In this section, we discuss some properties of the Weyl quantization introduced in \cref{Def:WeylQuant}.
+In particular, we show that, modulo $h^\infty$-smoothing remainders, formal self-adjointness of Weyl symbols is equivalent to formal self-adjointness of their Weyl quantizations.
+This generalizes the corresponding property for operators on $\mathbb{R}^{d}$ to the bundle-valued geometric setting.
+Furthermore, we discuss the \textit{Moyal equation} satisfied by the Wigner function in this framework.